South Carolina Truck Accident Lawyers

 For decades, our truck accident attorneys in South Carolina have helped those injured in truck accidents just like you get honest answers and straightforward advice.
 When you contact us, you will receive our undivided attention.
 We will sit down with you and discuss all your legal options from pursuing a claim with an insurance company to filing a lawsuit in a South Carolina civil court against a trucking company.

-Some of the most frequently asked questions about truck accidents we deal with at McGowan, Hood & Felder, LLC include:
+Some of the most frequently asked questions about truck accidents we deal with at McGowan, Hood, Felder & Phillips, LLC include:

 - How Are Truck Accidents Different from Car Accidents?